-QUANTITY — Depending on the overall lifetime of the project, which could be years, the quantity (perhaps thousands) may justify purchasing a piece of equipment specific to that part.
+QUANTITY — Depending on the overall lifetime of the project, which could be years, the quantity (perhaps thousands of parts) may justify purchasing a piece of equipment specific to that part.
 The contract may extend for years with an annual usage, which could make it optimal for robotics instead of heavy labor requirements.

-LABOR NEEDS — Quality.
-Efficiency.
-Other than safety, those are the most important factors in getting a project through a machine shop.
+LABOR NEEDS — Other than safety, quality and efficiency are the most important factors in getting a project through a CNC machine shop.
 One technician working at one machine is drastically different than moving that part through five different stations and multiple people.
-And, as difficult as it may be, striving to achieve lean practices is always a goal.
+And, as challenging as it may be, striving to achieve lean practices is always a goal.